laranz/luna-core/README.md

 # Learning WordPress.

 > There are no secrets to success.
-It is the result of preparation, hard work and learning from failure.”
+It is the result of preparation, hard work and learning from failure.
 > — Colin Powell.